Instance-JS/Instance/docs/proofs/A-Foundational-Theory-of-Everything.md

 >
 > Date: November 22, 2025, 4:22 AM

-# (4D) Spacetime as the byproduct of Logical Bias: An ontological regularization of higher dimensonal Probabilities within an Extradimensional 7D Superstructure.
+# (4D) Spacetime as the Byproduct of Logical Bias: An Ontological Regularization of Extradimensional Probabilities within a 7D Superstructure.

 **Abstract*